jason-rutherford/rann/README.md

 # Misc

+### Reloading Changes in irb
-To reload any changes you make while in irb, you can simply call `load [filename]`.
+To reload any changes you make while in irb, you can simply call `reload!`.
+This method is in `app.rb` and it searches the project path for ruby files, but it will filter some out, like any in your spec directory.

 # TODO